Élisabeth Bruyère: Legacy

 Bruyère Continuing Care, located on the former site of the Ottawa General hospital, is named after her.
 For over 150 years, the Sisters of Charity of Ottawa have been a cornerstone of health care in Ottawa.
+Elisabeth Bruyère is credited with being the foundress of the associated Bruyère Foundation charitable organization.

 The Ontario Heritage Trust erected a plaque for Elisabeth Bruyère 1818–1876 in front of the Chapel of the Sisters of Charity, 25 Bruyère Street, at Sussex Drive, Ottawa.
 "Arriving in Ottawa in 1845 with three other Grey Nuns, Bruyère immediately began to establish schools, hospitals, and other institutions to aid the disadvantaged.
 By the time of her death, the Sisters of Charity of Ottawa had extended their services to other parts of Canada and to the United States."